Ray Kolp

 Raymond Carl Kolp (October 1, 1894 – July 29, 1967) was a professional baseball pitcher.
-Kolp played 12 seasons in Major League Baseball between 1921 and 1934, playing in 1921-24 for the St. Louis Browns and 1927-34 for the Cincinnati Reds.
+Kolp played 12 seasons in Major League Baseball between 1921 and 1934, playing in 1921 through 1924 for the St. Louis Browns and 1927 through 1934 for the Cincinnati Reds.

 Career

 Kolp played baseball as a youth (with the nickname "Jack") on New Berlin town teams and on the Electric Suction Sweepers, a team sponsored by the sweeper manufacturer that became the Hoover Company in 1922.
 Playing as "Ray Culp" for unclear contract-related reasons, he was a pitcher and shortstop for the Akron Numatics in 1920 in the minor's International League with famous teammate Jim Thorpe.
 In March 1921, Kolp was invited to a St. Louis Browns' tryout camp for pitchers and made the team to start his major league career.
 Early on, he seemed to have a jinx over the Cleveland Indians, beating them repeatedly, including his first trip to a big league mound on April 16, 1921.

 Over his career, Kolp was a good pitcher, but never a great pitcher.
 He had an average fastball and mixed it with a sidearm pitch and various spinners.
 The most games he won in a season was 14 with the Browns in 1922.
-His overall major league won-loss record was 79-95.
+His overall major league won–loss record was 79–95.
 Kolp gave up two home runs to Babe Ruth in one game in New York on August 5, 1923.

 Kolp was a stylish dresser with an assertive personality.
 On the field, he was cocky and vociferous, often taunting and scoffing at opposing players and advising umpires from both the pitching mound and dugout.
 Kolp was an adept needler.
 His baiting harassment made him a famous bench jockey, even in those days of unruly and emotional baseball.